adopted-ember-addons/ember-electron/docs/guides/installation.md

 ember g ember-electron
 ```

-See [FAQ: Structure](../faq/structure.md) for more information on the layout of the `ember-electron` directory
+See [FAQ: Structure](../faq/structure.md) for more information on the layout of the `ember-electron` directory.